Should Christians just comply?

 2 Corinthians 6:14 advises, "Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?"
 This suggests that Christians should avoid close associations or partnerships that would compromise their faith or morality.

-While avoiding conformity to sinful practices, Christians are also called to be a positive influence in the world.
-Matthew 5:13-16 speaks of believers as the "salt of the earth" and the "light of the world," indicating that they should positively impact their environment, not by isolating themselves completely but by living out their faith in a way that influences others for good.
+While avoiding conformity to sinful practices, We are also called to be a positive influence in the world.
+Matthew 5:13-16 speaks of believers as the "salt of the earth" and the "light of the world," indicating that they should positively impact their environment, not by isolating ourselves completely but by living out their faith in a way that influences others for good.

 Jesus emphasized loving one's neighbor as oneself (Mark 12:31).
 This love includes engaging with people from all walks of life, even those with opposing beliefs, but it does not mean endorsing or participating in activities or ideologies contrary to Christian teachings.

 Proverbs speaks often about wisdom and discernment.
-Christians are encouraged to use wisdom in how they engage with different cultures, understanding what to accept, reject, or redeem.
+Christians are encouraged to use wisdom in how they engage with different cultures, understanding what to accept, or reject.

 Christians should not partake in practices that are clearly against their faith, such as worshiping other gods, engaging in occult practices, or endorsing moral relativism that contradicts biblical morality.